chpmrc/SpellCheckersJS/readme.md

-# Duel Cast
+# SpellCheckersJS

-Duel Cast is a duel between two mages in an arena.
+SpellCheckersJS is a duel between two mages in an arena.
 Each player can only change his mage's appearances but no numeric value determines whether a mage is "stronger" or "weaker" than another one.
-That is, Duel Cast is a bit like chess: it's solely based on the players' skills.
+That is, SpellCheckersJS is a bit like chess: it's solely based on the players' skills.

 Each mage has access to a potentially infinite array of spells.
 Each spell is linked to its own name.